namratas798/oneAPI-Hackathon/README.md

 To develop an advanced computer vision system for accurately identifying personnel wearing appropriate personal protective equipment (PPE) in industrial sites.

 ### 📌SOLUTION
-The solution aims to enhance workplace safety, compliance, and operational efficiency by proactively ensuring adherence to safety protocols.
+The solution aims to enhance workplace safety, compliance, and operational efficiency by proactively ensuring adherence to safety protocols by detecting the people who have not worn the required PPE.

 <div align="center">